Midland Sidewalk Contractor Bond Requirements Explained

 Who is in charge of fixing sidewalks?

 The responsibility to fix a damaged sidewalk depends on who owns it.
-If the person or group that lives next to the sidewalk does not own it, then they are responsible for repairing any damage done by their people's activities.
-Need a Midland, TX-Sign Electrician ($2,000) Bond.
+If the person or group that lives next to the sidewalk does not own it, then they are responsible for repairing any damage done by their people’s activities.
+Need a Midland, TX, Sign Electrician ($2,000) Bond.

 How long does it take to fix a sidewalk?

 It takes about 30 minutes to a few hours for your sidewalk to be ready.
-In humid weather or extreme heat, water can evaporate more quickly and need less time before being firm enough that excess has been removed.
+In humid weather or extreme heat, water can evaporate more quickly and needs less time before being firm enough that excess has been removed.

 Are sidewalks public property in Texas?